jpcsupplies/Lobby/README.txt

 For Interstellar Space definitions, each exit prefix is already populated, so () does not work since you just type your address after it.

+Navigation Hazards may be expanded later to have a "type" which might actively generate hazards (eg minefield, warzone, radiation, nanites, hostileAI, blackhole etc) but currently are informational only, requiring an admin to actively add a hazard manually.

-Other options may be added later such as:
+Other options (related to what you carry between servers) may be added later such as:
 Travel options: Allow Ship, Allow Inventory, Allow Faction, Allow Buffs, Allow bank balance.
 General options: Enable Visuals, Enable lottery etc. depending what features we